Skip to main content

 Q: The woman expresses her opinion about the change described in the article.
 Briefly summarize the change.
 Then state her opinion about the change and explain the reasons she gives for that opinion.

 The woman fully agrees with the head of the club.
-She holds that street plays have a much wider reach when compared to conventional theatre performances.
+She holds that street plays have a much wider reach when compared to conventional theater performances.
 She believes that by performing on the streets, students will get an opportunity to spread public awareness on a much larger scale.

 She also believes that this initiative of the club will not only help boost its members’ confidence by giving them an opportunity to perform in public alongside their peers, but will also encourage more students to join the club since it offers a more ‘real’ experience.

-TOEFL Speaking Task 3 :
+TOEFL Integrated Speaking Practice Questions- Task 3 (Academic)

 The topics for the question are drawn from various fields: life science, social science, physical science, and the humanities.
 Although the topics are academic in nature, you do not need any prior knowledge to understand the reading passage and the lecture, or to answer the question that follows.
-In fact, it is recommended that you do not include any ‘extra’ information when responding to this task.
-All the information you would require to respond to the task will be provided in the reading passage and lecture.

-Example of TOEFL Speaking Task 3 :
+TOEFL Integrated Speaking Task 3 Sample Question and Answer

 Man vs. nature conflict refers to the conflicts that occur when a literary character faces resistance from a natural force.
 This natural force can include the weather, wildlife, the wilderness, or a natural disaster.
 In man vs. nature conflict, a common theme is for a natural event to force a character to look within themselves and consider their internal strengths to meet the challenges they face.
 The characters usually end up confronting their powerlessness and mortality in the face of the natural world.
 Therefore, the essence of the man versus nature conflict can be summarized thus: man struggles with human emotions, while nature charges forward undeterred.